eip-mason/intro-python/README.md

 ### Class exercise: Web scraping using Requests and BeautifulSoup

-The class as a whole will go through a group programming session to develop a web scraper that will process an webpage and extract HTML elements for processing.
+The class as a whole will go through a group programming session to develop a web scraper that will visit a webpage and extract HTML elements for processing.

 ### Class exercise: OCR (optical character recognition) using PyTesseract